yasserhaddadi-coder/Brain-Tumor-Classification-Explanation-ResNet50/README.md

 •
 Added LIME
 Running
-1.
-Set paths for tumor and non-tumor images in TUMOR_DIR and NON_TUMOR_DIR.
+1.Set paths for tumor and non-tumor images in TUMOR_DIR and NON_TUMOR_DIR.